Last Thursday as we ran errands and enjoyed the beautiful spring-like weather, we noticed the flag at half-staff at various businesses.

 Hanks is an incredibly well-rounded actor.
 I love him in romantic comedies like Sleepless in Seattle and You’ve Got Mail; he’s wonderful in dramas like Forrest Gump, Apollo 13, or Catch Me If You Can.
 No matter what role he undertakes, he does it justice.
 He’s just that kinda good.

-I would love to see a 4th production, but I am growing weary in seeing this come to fruition.
+I would love to see the 4th production but I am growing weary in seeing this come to fruition.
 Outside of these fun flicks, Chan has been a limited number of movies.
 The first thing I ever saw Chan in is The Cannonball Run (1981) and there are few others that are good, but my favorite features by far are the Rush Hour movies.
 I don’t get it because he’s a natural on screen with his bigger than life smile, quick reflexes, and choppy English.
 Tucker, on the other hand, has done only one other movie, The Fifth Element, that I’ve seen him in.
-I’m beginning to question, if Tucker even needs to be on my list now. *scratch head* Oh well, I do love him in Rush Hour, so I’ll keep him on till someone boots him off my top 25.
+I’m beginning to question if Tucker even needs to be on my list now. *scratch head* Oh well, I do love him in Rush Hour, so I’ll keep him on till someone boots him off my top 25.

 In doing this list, I just sorta threw it together.
 There is no rank, no pattern, no rhyme or reason.
 I allowed the top 25 male actors pop in my head at random.
 That being said, my final actor is Michael Douglas.
 The first thing I recall seeing Michael in is Star Chamber.
 He was great in it!
 The movies that made me really fall in love with this actor is Romancing the Stone andJewell of the Nile, too.
 He is another actor who does comedy and dramas equally well.
-The list of fantastic movies are long.
+The list of fantastic movies is long.
 To name a few of my favorites: Basic Instinct, Fatal Attraction, Shinning Through, Disclosure, The American President, The Ghost and the Darkness, The Game, A Perfect Murder, Wall Street, The In-laws,The Sentinel, and And So It Goes.
-In retrospect, I believe Douglas might be my #1 favorite male actor judging the movies that I’ve seen that he stared in over the years.
+In retrospect, I believe Douglas might be my #1 favorite male actor judging the movies that I’ve seen that he starred in over the years.

 I reckon I could come up with another 25 favorite male actors, but my brain is frazzled.
 In the coming months, maybe after the holidays, I will roll up my sleeves to create My 25 Favorite Female Actors list for you.